dwilliamsau/WhiteChapel/README.md

 # White Chapel Password Auditing Framework

+NOTE: this is forked https://github.com/mubix/WhiteChapel.
+100% credit to this guy, got a great framework up, such an amazing potential1

 This project is meant to be run internally, since I haven't really seen any open source projects that do all the things I think a password auditing framework should do I'm creating